BHFDSC/CCU014/README.md

-# Assessing cardiovascular disease impact through medicines
+# Assessing the impact of COVID-19 on clinical pathways using a medicines approach

 ## Project description